ShRoO0oM/handsomeIOS/README.md

 					<DT><A HREF="https://useyourloaf.com/blog/quick-guide-to-property-animators?utm_source=mybridge&utm_medium=blog&utm_campaign=read_more">Quick Guide To Property Animators</A>
 					<DT><A HREF="https://github.com/Juanpe/SkeletonView">Juanpe/SkeletonView: An elegant way to show users that something is happening and also prepare them to which contents he is waiting</A>
 					<DT><A HREF="https://medium.com/@nathangitter/building-fluid-interfaces-ios-swift-9732bb934bf5">Building Fluid Interfaces – Nathan Gitter – Medium</A>
+					<DT><A HREF="https://github.com/kboy-silvergym/SnapLikeCollectionView?utm_campaign=AppCoda%20Weekly&utm_medium=email&utm_source=Revue%20newsletter">kboy-silvergym/SnapLikeCollectionView: The collectionView library which is scaling, scrolling and stopping comfortably like Snapchat and Instagram.</A>
 				</DL><p>
 				<DT><H3 FOLDED>AVFoundation</H3>
 				<DL><p>